CQCL/pytket-phir/docs/index.rst

 Installation
 ------------

-To install qtmlib, simply run:
+To install pytket-phir, simply run:

 .. code-block:: bash

-   pip install qtmlib
+   pip install pytket-phir

 Usage
 -----

-To use qtmlib, import the main module:
+To use pytket-phir, import the main module:

 .. code-block:: python

-   from qtmlib import main
+   from pytket-phir import main

    main.run()

 Utils
 -----

-The utils module contains various utility functions that can be used in conjunction with qtmlib.
+The utils module contains various utility functions that can be used in conjunction with pytket-phir.
 To use the utils module, import it like so:

 .. code-block:: python

-   from qtmlib import utils
+   from pytket-phir import utils

    utils.do_something()